7 Things You Should Stop Expecting From Others

 People can’t just immediately tune into what you’re thinking.
 This means you have to communicate openly and honestly, making your real feelings clear.

 For example, your boss doesn’t know you’re hoping to be promoted soon because you’ve never made it obvious that career advancement is important to you, and that attractive new person in your life doesn’t realize you’d love to go out because you’ve never actually communicated any interest!

-The lesson here is simple: if you want something to change (in any direction), you’ll need to tell people what you’re thinking.
+The lesson here is simple: if you want something to change, you’ll need to tell people what you’re thinking.
 By all means be tactful and thoughtful in your presentation, but aim for transparency at all times.